 What we think

-The NHS has some of most ambitious waiting time standards in the world.
-These set out the maximum amount of time most patients should have to wait to access ambulance, cancer, some mental health, planned hospital care and A&E services.
+Waiting times matter.
+How long patients wait for care is a key factor in the outcome of their treatment and their experience of the care they receive, while waiting times standards are an important tool for measuring and improving services.
+NHS waiting times standards are some of the most ambitious in the world, setting out the maximum amount of time most patients should have to wait to access ambulance, cancer, some mental health, planned hospital care and A&E services.
 Many of these standards were introduced under the Labour government (1997–2010) to provide a greater focus on performance and to capture the anticipated improvements from the increased levels of investment in the NHS at the time.
-Since their introduction, a number of standards have been enshrined as pledges and rights in the NHS Constitution.